inspatiallabs/inspatial-dev/packages/run-draft/doc/philosophy.md

 ### Flutter: The Exception That Proves the Rule

-Flutter deserves separate mention—it's substantially different, truly universal, and genuinely innovative.
+Flutter deserves separate mention it's substantially different, truly universal, and genuinely innovative.
 But it's locked behind Dart (a language few know) and Google's bureaucracy (with all the risks that entails).
 Brilliant technology, wrong ecosystem constraints.

 ### The Framework Hamster Wheel